What Does the Bible Say About the Rapture (Part 1 - The 2nd Coming)

 CONCERNING WARS AND RUMARS OF WAR THAT JESUS SPOKE OF, the website, crisis group.com lists out at least 10 different world conflict presently raging (or that may begin raging), including:

 CONCERNING FAMINES AND EARTHQUAKES, on the world food program website, it reports that an estimated 45 million people (that’s the same amount of people in Canada), are at risk of starving to death because of famine.
 Unfortunately, the areas at the most immediate risk are in the conflict-affected areas of Yemen, South Sudan, northeastern Nigeria and Tigray in Ethiopia.
-There has certainly been an increased coverage of earthquakes, mudslides, forest fires, and floods on my news feed!
+There has certainly been an increased coverage of earthquakes, mudslides, forest fires, and floods on my news feed.

 These are the signs, “the beginnings of birth pains” that Jesus said would precede His return that we are seeing happening in our day today!

 Incidentally, in Matthew 24:14, Jesus also spoke of the rapid spreading of the Gospel, and also an increase in apostacy (the abandonment of faith in Christ).
-Though there are still many unreached people groups that the church needs to rally around and send missionaries to, with the advent of social media and the internet, the Gospel has spread far and wife and covered many parts of formerly unreached places.
+Though there are still many unreached people groups that the church needs to rally around and send missionaries to, with the advent of social media and the internet, the Gospel has spread far and wide and covered many parts of formerly unreached places.

 I give you all that background on current events in our day and its correlation to the prophetic words of Jesus to bring us to this question: